aws-neuron/aws-neuron-sdk/index.rst

 Welcome to AWS Neuron
 =====================

 AWS Neuron is the SDK for `AWS Inferentia <https://aws.amazon.com/machine-learning/inferentia/>`__, the custom designed machine learning chips enabling high-performance deep learning inference applications on `EC2 Inf1 instances <https://aws.amazon.com/ec2/instance-types/inf1/>`__.
-Neuron includes a deep learning compiler, runtime and tools that are natively integrated into TensorFlow, PyTorch and MXnet.
+Neuron includes a deep learning compiler, runtime and tools that are natively integrated into TensorFlow, PyTorch and Apache MXNet (Incubating).
 With Neuron, you can develop, profile, and deploy high-performance inference applications on top of `EC2 Inf1 instances <https://aws.amazon.com/ec2/instance-types/inf1/>`__.

 Check :ref:`neuron-release-content` and :ref:`neuron-whatsnew` in latest Neuron release.